CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties: Contents

+O'Neill details how the August 16 raid of Spahn Ranch resulted in the arrest of Manson and his followers, only for them to be freed days later.
+According to Bugliosi's book, the release was because the search warrant had been misdated.
+O'Neill quotes sources who dispute that explanation and speculate the release might have been a sign that the prisoners were confidential informants or otherwise useful to authorities.

+O'Neill writes that Manson had a long history of leniency from the authorities.
+Manson had been paroled from federal prison against his own wishes and remained free despite committing numerous acts that could have violated his parole.
+O'Neill discuses parole officer Roger Smith, who worked at the Haight Ashbury Free Medical Clinic (HAFMC).
+Manson met with his parole officer at the clinic and his "family" were frequent patients.

+O'Neill notes that during the 1966–1967 academic year, psychiatrist and CIA consultant Louis Jolyon "Jolly" West had "led a group of researchers to San Francisco's Haight-Ashbury district, where they rented an apartment and studied the hippie culture".
+While admitting there is no direct evidence linking Manson and West, O'Neill muses about a possible connection between the two.

 Reception

 Publishers Weekly wrote that "True crime fans will be enthralled."
 The Guardian's Peter Conrad wrote, "As [O'Neill] admits, the loose ends are still not tied up and with so many of the culprits dead they probably never will be.
-O’Neill's intricately sinister 'secret history' often sounds incredible; that doesn’t mean that it’s not all true."
-Writing in the Los Angeles Times, Stephen Phillips deemed that O'Neill did "yeoman's work filling out an aging narrative straitjacketed by the exigencies of its author’s legal strategy. " Greg King of The Washington Post wrote, "There’s plenty of new information that makes Chaos a worthwhile addition to the canon of Manson literature, even if it ends without a unified theory of the crimes and their motivations.".
+O'Neill's intricately sinister 'secret history' often sounds incredible; that doesn't mean that it's not all true."
+Writing in the Los Angeles Times, Stephen Phillips deemed that O'Neill did "yeoman's work filling out an aging narrative straitjacketed by the exigencies of its author's legal strategy."
+Writing for Library Journal, Bart Everts claimed the authors "make a convincing argument that there is much more to this case than Bugliosi and Gentry's narrative presents."
+Greg King of The Washington Post wrote, "There's plenty of new information that makes CHAOS a worthwhile addition to the canon of Manson literature, even if it ends without a unified theory of the crimes and their motivations."

-In a mixed review, Kirkus Reviews called the book "overlong", praising "the author's confessions of the many dead ends and blank spots he encountered" but largely criticizing O'Neill for exploring too many theories.
+In a mixed review, Kirkus Reviews called the book "overlong", praising "the author's confessions of the many dead ends and blank spots he encountered", but largely criticized O'Neill for exploring too many theories.
 Tony Allen-Mills of The Sunday Times felt that the early chapters of the book "do a convincing job picking out the flaws in Bugliosi's case, but the wheels start to come off when O'Neill begins searching for alternative explanations."